SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Computing_Resources.md

 We have some dedicated "nodes" where we can log in and work interactively.

-These are General Purpose Virtual Machines (GPVM); they are shared by all ICARUS collaborators, and they can not be the fastest way to develop and run analyses.
+These are General Purpose Virtual Machines (GPVM); they are shared by all ICARUS collaborators.
-But they see all the resources that we have available: you can read data from ICARUS disks and tapes, and you can submit ICARUS jobs to the grid.
+They may be not the fastest way to develop and run analyses, but they see all the resources that we have available: you can read data from ICARUS disks and tapes, and you can submit ICARUS jobs to the grid.
 The access is via SSH with FNAL.GOV [Kerberos credentials].
 The nodes are called: `icarusgpvm0X.fnal.gov` and `icarusbuild0X.fnal.gov` (see [ICARUS GPVM page](ICARUS_servers.md) for more details).